nanohard/godeploy/README.md

 Alias=godeploy.service
 ```
 If `user` and `group` are not set then it will run as `root`.
-It's advised to use the systemd file in order to be able to run commands requiring `sudo`, but also set the `user` and `group` so the files modified are not saved as `root`.
+This is needed if you are manipulating any systemd services;
+otherwise set `user` and `group` to what you need, maybe `www-data`.